mohsenSy/docker-sinatra/README.md

-# Running a sinatra application on Docker
+# Test running a sinatra application on Docker

 This is sample project for running a sinatra application on Docker from within a Travis build.